walksanatora/HexOvermindServer/notes.md

 # overmind server sided configs
 time till "death" -> how long untill a iota gets deleted from it's creation time, currently hard coded to 1 hour

+TODO: setup filtering for patterns, prepared statments should protect from NBT-based injection filtered patterns are *only* 256 chars long and *only* consist of `qweasd`